ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-Incident client can be deployed either in the same network platform, controller as the incident management server within a single domain, or in the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by incident management server to meet the business requirements of fault management.
+Incident client can be deployed either in the same network platform, controller as the incident management server within a single domain, or at the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by incident management server to meet the business requirements of fault management.
 The entire network incident lifecycle management can be independent